FlorenceHapgood/Javascript-JamesBond/README.md

 - I didn't add a scoring element, because this wouldn't add anything to my Cypress knowledge, and as a result it's probably best for me to focus on learning something different.
 However, I might return to this project in the future.
 - It might be better to have the questions in a database, which would make growth of the app easier.
-- I realised at the end that I had forgotten to write a lot of my names in camel case, which goes against the usual Javascript convention.
+- I realised at the end that I had forgotten to write a lot of my names in camel case, which goes against the usual JavaScript convention.
 Too much Ruby for me...

 ## To run locally